 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Goschgoschink (approx. 1.3 miles away); Hickory Town (approx. 2.1 miles away); Indian Paths (approx. 3.1 miles away); Howard Zahniser (approx. 5.1 miles away); Damascus (approx. 6 miles away); The Grandin Well (approx. 6.3 miles away); Forest County (approx. 6.8 miles away); Refugee Towns (approx. 8.4 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Goschgoschink (approx. 1.3 miles away); Hickory Town (approx. 2.1 miles away); Indian Paths (approx. 3.1 miles away); Howard Zahniser (approx. 5.1 miles away); Damascus (approx. 6 miles away); The Grandin Well The First Flowing Oil Well (approx. 6.4 miles away); Grettenberger Pump (approx. 6.7 miles away).